SRvSaha/CoWinVaccineSlotFinder/README.md

 // You'll get the beneficiary ID from Step 4 above.
 // If you have only 1 beneficiary ID then Use it in the <REPLACE_WITH_YOUR_BENEFICIARY_ID_1> section and remove rest like "REPLACE_WITH_YOUR_BENEFICIARY_ID_2" eg. ["1111111111111111"].
 // If you have multiple beneficiaries for which you want to do booking, added them comma separated eg. ["11111111111111", "22222222222222", "33333333333333"]
+"DoseType":  "<REPLACE_ME>", // Use either 1 OR 2 Depending on 1st DOSE or 2nd DOSE in the <REPLACE_ME> section, by default 1 is selected for 1st Dose
-"PINCodes":
+"PINCodes": [
-{
-// "PlaceName": PinCode
-"<REPLACE_ME_KEY-1st>" : "<REPLACE_ME_VALUE-1st>",
-"<REPLACE_ME_KEY-2nd>" : "<REPLACE_ME_VALUE-2nd>"
-}
+  "<REPLACE_ME_PIN_CODE_1>",
+  "<REPLACE_ME_PIN_CODE_2>"
+]
 // You can use anything in PlaceName, PINCode is to be the PIN you wish to search for, as of now things are done for Mumbai and nearby areas.
-// If you want to search say for a particular PIN Code of Mumbai let's say 400008 then the entry would look like this : "PINCodes": { "Mumbai": 400008 }.
+// If you want to search say for a particular PIN Code of Mumbai let's say 400008 then the entry would look like this : "PINCodes": [ "400008" ].
-// Basically, Replace <REPLACE_ME_KEY-1st> WITH "Mumbai" and <REPLACE_ME_VALUE-2nd> WITH 400008. and remove everything else.
+// Basically, Replace <REPLACE_ME_PIN_CODE_1> WITH 400008. and remove everything else.
-// In case you want to search for multiple PIN Codes say 400008 and 400007, it would look something like this "PINCodes": { "Mumbai-1st": 400008, "Mumbai-2nd" : 400007}
+// In case you want to search for multiple PIN Codes say 400008 and 400007,
+// you'll have to remove <REPLACE_ME_PIN_CODE_1> with 400008 and <REPLACE_ME_PIN_CODE_2> with 40007 and so in, it would look something like this "PINCodes": [ "400008", "400007" ]

 ```